dbt-labs/docs.getdbt.com/website/docs/reference/commands/rpc.md

 :::caution Deprecation
 **The dbt-rpc plugin will be fully deprecated by the second half of 2023.**

 dbt Labs is actively maintaining `dbt-rpc` up to dbt v1.4.
-Starting in v1.5, we intend to break `dbt-rpc` compatibility in favor of [the new dbt Server](https://github.com/dbt-labs/dbt-server). dbt Labs will perform critical maintenance only, until the last compatible version of dbt has reached end of official support (12 months after release; [see Core version policies](/docs/dbt-versions/core)).
+Starting in v1.5, we intend to break `dbt-rpc` compatibility in favor of [the new dbt Server](https://github.com/dbt-labs/dbt-server). dbt Labs will perform critical maintenance only on `dbt-rpc`, until the last compatible version of dbt has reached the end of official support (thus 12 months after release of v1.4; [see Core version policies](/docs/dbt-versions/core)).
 :::

 :::caution Running on Windows